grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 - **Make use of active voice or present tense.**

   **Example:**
-  Enable a configuration option to skip user organization and roles synchronization with your SAML provider.
+  Enable a configuration option to skip user organization and roles synchronization with your Security Assertion Markup Language (SAML) provider.

 - **Don't refer to the release version, for example, “In Grafana 9, we ” or “As of now, we”.**